-Description: Specifies a threshold value for the distance in Angstroms traveled by the ligand in 1 RAMD block.
-In pure RAMD simulations the direction of the acceleration is changed if the ligand traveled less than 'rMinRamd' Åin the evaluated block.
-In combined RAMD-MD simulations, a switch from a RAMD block to a standard MD block is applied if the ligand traveled more than 'rMinRamd' Åin the evaluated block.
+Description: Specifies a threshold value for the distance in Angstroms travelled by the ligand in 1 RAMD block.
+In RAMD simulations the direction of the acceleration is changed if the ligand has travelled less than 'rMinRamd' Å in the evaluated block.